Counter Espionage for Business Travellers

 High Level Learning Objectives

-- Raising security awareness
+- Raise security awareness

-- Understanding the risks of industrial espionage
+- Provide an understanding of the threats of industrial espionage